8.6 Fourier Basis BSDFs

 where gives the th Fourier coefficient for the quantized directions and and are the spline weights.
 This interpolation ensures sufficient smoothness even when the discretization of directions is relatively coarse; the details of how these weights are computed will be explained in a few pages.

-For each direction and , GetWeightsAndOffset() returns the offset of the first of the four mu values to be interpolated over and an array of four floating-point weights.
+For each direction and , GetWeightsAndOffset() gives the offset of the first of the four mu values to be interpolated over and an array of four floating-point weights.

 The various vectors in the extent of the directions being interpolated over may have different orders .
 Therefore, the implementation here allocates storage for the values using the maximum possible order times the number of channels for the size.
 For the multiple-channel case, the first bsdfTable.mMax entries of the ak array allocated here will be used for the first channel, the next mMax are for the second channel, and so forth.
 (Thus there is generally some unused space in the ak array for the usual case that the maximum order over the sixteen directions is less than mMax.)
 All of this storage is initialized to zero, so that subsequent code can add terms of Equation (8.22) to the corresponding entry in ak directly.